 Storing Leftover Mashed Potatoes

-Leftover cooled mashed potatoes can be stored in an airtight container for 4 to 5 days.
-You can also freeze the mashed potatoes in a freezer-safe container for up to 1 month.
-I suggest reheating the potatoes with a bit of broth or milk to help keep the potatoes creamy.
-If frozen, defrost the potatoes in the refrigerator overnight and then reheat over low heat in a slow cooker or in an oven-safe dish at 300 degrees F until warmed through.
+Freeze: Once fully cooled, transfer the potatoes to a freezer-safe container and freeze for up to 1 month.
+Defrost the potatoes in the refrigerator overnight and then reheat over low heat in a slow cooker or in an oven-safe dish at 300 degrees F until warmed through.

-You can also use leftover mashed potatoes to make recipes like Potato Cakes, Pierogi Lasagna, or Thanksgiving Egg Rolls.
+Creative Leftover Recipes: You can also use leftover mashed potatoes to make recipes like Potato Cakes, Pierogi Lasagna, or Thanksgiving Egg Rolls.
 Absolutely delicious!

 Make your meals easier with this recipe for slow-cooker mashed potatoes.
 And be sure to leave a review if you give this recipe a try!
 I love to hear your comments!